bacadra/pulsar-linter-ruff/README.md

 ## Installation

+### Atom Text Editor

-The official [Atom packages store](https://atom.io/packages) has been disabled.
+The official Atom packages store has been disabled.
 To get latest version run the shell command

     apm install bacadra/atom-linter-ruff

 and obtain the package directly from Github repository.

+### Pulsar Text Editor

 The package has compability with [Pulsar](https://pulsar-edit.dev/) and can be install

     pulsar -p install bacadra/atom-linter-ruff